Vail Symposium addresses purposeful aging with input from local experts

 Zoom webinar to focus on aging with purpose

+On Thursday, Vail Symposium presents a special webinar with Richard Leider, an internationally bestselling author and coach, on aging with purpose.
+He’ll be joined by Terry Minger to discuss longevity in the Vail Valley.

-“Having purpose in one’s life is associated with living longer and living better,” said director of programming Claire Noble.
+“Having purpose in one’s life is associated with living longer and living better,” said Claire Noble, the Vail Syposium’s director of programming .
 “However, many of us get caught up in the busy-ness of living and do not take the time to consider a deeper meaning to our lives.
 This program is a gift we can give ourselves to do just that, with the potential benefit of living a more fulfilled life.”

+Our culture is often accused of providing little in the way of solid advice for aging well and growing old with purpose.
+In fact, retirement is frequently characterized as a time of all leisure and no purpose.

-This presentation is intended to help attendees navigate the transition from adulthood to elderhood, learn new mindsets and practices to grow whole–not old–and learn about purposeful transitions in all stages of life and ideas for “life reimagined.”
+His presentation is intended to help attendees navigate the transition from adulthood to elderhood, learn new mindsets and practices to grow whole – not old – and learn about purposeful transitions in all stages of life and ideas for “life reimagined.”

 Leider will conduct an online presentation followed by a conversation with Terry Minger on personal and organizational longevity in the Vail Valley.